TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 RepositoryUses adds **a member property** of a given type to the repository class, and initializes it automatically from the **dependency injection** container.

-To allows you to use different system components with dependency injection in your C# code when implementing Actions, filters, validations, SaveMethod code snippets, and other features.
+This allows you to use different system components with dependency injection in your C# code when implementing actions, filters, validations, SaveMethod code snippets, and other features.

-Some of the most important core system components are already available from `Common.ExecutionContext` (UserInfo, AuthorizationManager, LogProvider, EntityFrameworkContext, ...).
+Some of the common system components are already available in `Common.ExecutionContext` (UserInfo, AuthorizationManager, LogProvider, EntityFrameworkContext, ...).
-RepositoryUses is often used to access custom classes, registered as plugins with dependency injection.
+RepositoryUses is often used to access custom classes that are registered as plugins with dependency injection.

-Example:
+Example task:

 > Write a filter that returns long reviews.
 > The minimum length limit should be configurable in the application's configuration file.